-- does not relate to our business or affairs or the functioning or constitution of the Board of Directors or any of its committees; - · relates to routine or insignificant matters that do not warrant the attention of the Board of Directors; - is an advertisement or other commercial solicitation or communication; - · is frivolous or offensive; or - · is otherwise not appropriate for delivery to directors.
+- does not relate to our business or affairs or the functioning or constitution of the board of directors or any of its committees: - · relates to routine or insignificant matters that do not warrant the attention of the board of directors; - · is an advertisement or other commercial solicitation or communication; - · is frivolous or offensive; or - is otherwise not appropriate for delivery to directors.

-The Director or Directors who receive any such communication will have discretion to determine whether the subject matter of the communication should be brought to the attention of the full Board of Directors or one or more of its committees and whether any response to the person sending the communication is appropriate.
+The director or directors who receive any such communication will have discretion to determine whether the subject matter of the communication should be brought to the attention of the full board of directors or one or more of its committees and whether any response to the person sending the communication is appropriate.
 Any such response will be made only in accordance with applicable law and regulations relating to the disclosure of information.

 The Corporate Secretary will retain copies of all communications received pursuant to these procedures for a period of at least one year.
-The Board of Directors will review the effectiveness of these procedures from time to time and, if appropriate, recommend changes.
-As of the record, one such communication had been received.
+The board of directors will review the effectiveness of these procedures from time to time and, if appropriate, recommend changes.
+As of the record date, two such communications had been received.